HKUST-Aerial-Robotics/OmniNxt/README.md

 roslaunch quadcam_depth_est depth-node.launch
 ```

-[Notice] If you are running Omni-VINS and Omni-Depth for the first time, the initialization time for these two modules would be a little bit long as these two modules would generate the inference engine.
+**[Notice]** If you are running Omni-VINS and Omni-Depth for the first time, the initialization process of these two modules would be a little bit long because of the building of the inference engine.